 Some (though probably not many) will have got lucky and will have tickets for their favoured events.
 Those (most of us) who haven’t will want be glued to the TV – especially if it looks like a medal might be in the offing.

-So you may have to manage an influx of holiday requests for the days in question – and you’ll certainly need to plan for the possibility that a few people might just throw a convenient sickie.
+So you may have to manage an influx of holiday and absence requests for the days in question – and you’ll certainly need to plan for the possibility that a few people might just throw a convenient sickie.

 Encouraging staff to get holiday requests in early to avoid dispute and/or disappointment probably isn’t a bad idea either.
 It means you can flag up any issues well in advance and plan for extra cover or more flexible working arrangements if you need to.